bmunzenb/download/core/README.md

 // queue1, queue2, and queue3 all implement URLQueue
 val composedQueue = queue1 + queue2 + queue3
 ```

+*Note that each queue in a composed queue will receive a `ResultFirst` when the first URL is requested, and not the
+result of the last download when the previous queue in the chain returns `null`.*

 ### Step 2: Define a target factory